 Frothy.

-All right, man after my own heart.
+All right, you're a man after my own heart.

 Tell Rod I said hi.

-But go get a crown burger today, too.
+But go get a Crown burger today, too.

-All right, quick break news roundup information overload next as we continue the Sean Hannity show.
+All right, quick break news roundup, information overload next as we continue the Sean Hannity show.

 Coming up next, our final news roundup and information overload hour.

-And then the administration said, okay, we won't put it on there, and then the president injected himself into this.
+And then the president injected himself into this.

-But this is about keeping, you know, make America, you know this hat, make America white again.
+But this is about keeping, you know, make America, you know, this hat, make America white again.

-They want to make sure that people, certain people are counted.
+They want to make sure that people, certain people, are counted.

-It's it's really disgraceful.
+It's really disgraceful.

 And it's not what our founders had in mind.

-Um, I guess two questions here.
+I guess two questions here.

-One, you're taking credit for calling these camps, your detention centers, you're taking credit for those developments by using the term concentration camp.
+You're taking credit for those developments by using the term concentration camp.

-And two, what do you say to Americans, especially survivors of the Holocaust or individuals who are related to survivors of the Holocaust, who say, look, academically you're right, the term concentration camp did not necessarily mean death camp.
+And two, what do you say to Americans, especially survivors of the Holocaust or individuals who are related to survivors of the Holocaust, who say, look, academically, you're right.

-But colloquially, when most people hear it, they think death camp, they think Holocaust, and you're you're undermining your argument, and you're and you're hurting us.
+But colloquially, when most people hear it, they think death camp, they think Holocaust, and you're undermining your argument and you're hurting us, hurting our feelings, hurting our emotions, hurting our memories.

 That is in the story that you retweeted.

-So, did you call them concentration camps at the time when Obama was president?
+So did you call them concentration camps at the time when Obama was president?

-I'm here to speak truth to power, and if it's wrong, it's wrong, and I frankly don't care what president does it.
+I'm here to speak truth to power, and if it's wrong, it's wrong.

 Yeah, okay.